 What's the Best Way to Save on an Emerald Engagement Ring Stone?

 Emeralds can be expensive.
 So, how can you get an amazing emerald without blowing your budget?
 Here are some ways to save on an emerald engagement ring.

 Opt for a Cabochon

 Instead of a faceted stone, you could get a cabochon emerald.
 While a cabochon doesn't have the sparkle that many jewelry enthusiasts enjoy, it will still have great color.
 Gem cutters make cabochons when the rough stone has too many clarity imperfections to properly facet.
 Thus, a cabochon will be cheaper than a faceted stone of the same weight.
 A well-cut cabochon will seem to emit a beautiful, even color from within.

 Unlike rubies and sapphires, emeralds don't receive routine heat treatments.
 The multitude of imperfections in emeralds make them likely to fracture during heating.
 However, a few emeralds do undergo heat treatment and are available at a lower cost.

-Dealers will heat emeralds with good clarity but poor color.
+Dealers will heat emeralds with good clarity but poor color in order to lessen yellow tints.
 Gentle heating mimics what happens naturally for other emeralds.
 After heating, the emeralds will have a more attractive color but still cost less than unheated stones.